“There’s no such thing as bad weather, just bad clothes.”

 Tanner Guzy, writer of Masculine Style chimes in:

 “The best thing a suited man can do is embrace breathable fabrics – either those in made in specific materials like linen and cotton or open, breathable weaves like hopsack and basketweaves – and opt for jackets that have minimal structure and lining.
-It does no good to have a lightweight jacket out of a material like seersucker if a man’s body heat is still trapped inside by the jacket’s lining.”
+It does no good to have a lightweight jacket out of a material like seersucker if a man’s body heat is still trapped inside by the jacket’s lining.” – Tanner

-THE UNSTRUCTURED BLAZER
+THE UNSTRUCTURED SPORTSCOAT

 To sum it up – it’s extremely versatile, can be styled with a collared shirt for more formal occasions, but won’t look out of place if you decide to throw it over a t-shirt or polo shirt.